Difrex/PM/README.md

 On Debian-based systems:

-	I'm don't have it now.
+	I'm don't have it now :)

 TODO